AllexaT/MusicLooper/README.md

 ## Acknowledgments

-Thanks to [ARKROW](https://github.com/ARKROW) for their contribution to this project.
-They laid important groundwork for this project.
-Their creativity and effort enabled this project to come to life and develop.
+Thanks to [ARKROW](https://github.com/ARKROW) for their significant contribution to this project.
+This project is **based on** their excellent work, [Pymusiclooper](https://github.com/ARKROW/PyMusicLooper).
+Their foundational efforts laid important groundwork and their creativity and effort enabled this project to come to life and develop.

 ## Version History